kemitchell/square-one-forms/confidentiality-ip.md

 ## Defend Trade Secrets Act Notice

+### Purpose of Defend Trade Secrets Act Notice

+The purpose of [Defend Trade Secrets Act Notice](#defend-trade-secrets-act-notice) is to give you the notice required under United States Code title 18, section 1883(b)(3)(A), a part of the federal Defend Trade Secrets Act.

+### The Notice

 Per the Defend Trade Secrets Act of 2016:

 - An individual shall not be held criminally or civilly liable under any Federal or State trade secret law for the disclosure of a trade secret that: